jlmelville/smallvis/docs/spectral.md

 ### Connection Between SVD and Spectral Decomposition

-For a symmetric real matrices like $W$ and $L_{sym}$, the complete set of singular vectors and the complete set of eigenvectors are the same.
+For symmetric real positive semidefinite matrices like $W$ and $L_{sym}$, the complete set of singular vectors and the complete set of eigenvectors are the same.
 Also, the singular values and the *absolute* values of the eigenvalues coincide.

 Can we use this to our advantage?
 To a certain extent, yes.
 If we are able to do a full SVD on $L_{sym}$, we can replace the spectral decomposition.
 However, as